A guide to help your Group navigate awkward conversations

 This resource provides an overview on how to approach topics that Groups have found to be uncomfortable and point you toward resources that will help you prepare for these conversations.

 Sometimes, the worst part of having a conversation you find uncomfortable is thinking about it beforehand, but ensuring you are prepared in advance can help to smooth the conversation.

 - Take time to prepare what you will say – what are the key points you need to be clear about?

 - Be clear and concise in what you need to say.
-Don’t preface what you want to say with an apology; people respond well to your being direct
+Don’t preface what you want to say with an apology; people respond well to you being direct.

 - Recognise if you are not the appropriate person to have the conversation.
-There may be a reason you are not comfortable discussing the physical punishment of children.
-If this is the case, ask someone in your Group to take the lead
+There may be a reason you are not comfortable discussing, for example, the physical punishment of children.
+If this is the case, ask someone in your Group to take the lead.

 - Don’t be scared of making mistakes; when we talk about personal or sensitive areas it will feel awkward.
 If the person you are talking to is offended you can apologise and move on.

 Talking about birth control